162173 Ryugu: Hayabusa2 mission

 On 13 November 2019, commands were sent to Hayabusa2 to leave Ryugu and begin its journey back to Earth.
 On 6 December 2020 (Australian time), a capsule containing the samples landed in Australia and after a brief search was retrieved.

 Prior to the sample capsule return, the amount of sample was expected to be at least 0.1 g.
 The description of overall bulk sample was planned to be done by JAXA in the first six months.
 5 wt% of the sample will be allocated for the detailed analysis by JAXA.
 15 wt% will be allocated for initial analysis, and 10 wt% for "phase 2" analysis among Japanese research groups.
 Within a year, NASA (10 wt%) and international "phase 2" research groups (5 wt%) will receive their allotment.
 15 wt% will be allocated for research proposals by international Announcement of Opportunity.
 40 wt% of the sample will be stored unused for future analysis.

-After the sample capsule return, the amount of retrieved sample turned out to be about 5.4 g.
-Since it was 50 times more than anticipated, allotment plan was adjusted so that: 2 wt% to the detailed analysis by JAXA; 6 wt% for the initial analysis; 4 wt% for the "phase 2" analysis by Japanese research groups; 10 wt% for NASA; 2 wt% for the international "phase 2" research groups; 1 wt% for the public outreach; 15 wt% for the international Announcement of Opportunity; and the 60 wt% will be preserved for future analysis.
+After the sample capsule returned, the amount of retrieved sample turned out to be about 5.4 g.
+Since it was 50 times more than anticipated, the allotment plan was adjusted to: 2 wt% to the detailed analysis by JAXA; 6 wt% for the initial analysis; 4 wt% for the "phase 2" analysis by Japanese research groups; 10 wt% for NASA; 2 wt% for the international "phase 2" research groups; 1 wt% for the public outreach; 15 wt% for the international Announcement of Opportunity; and the remaining 60 wt% will be preserved for future analysis.

+In popular culture

+162173 Ryugu is the setting of Daniel Suarez's novel Delta-V, describing the adventures of eight space miners who explore near-Earth asteroid Ryugu.